seanbaxter/circle/new-circle/README.md

 The default-initializer for builtin types and class types with trivial default constructors are uninitialized when given automatic storage duration.
 These uninitialized objects are a major driver of bugs.
 [P2723: Zero-initialize objects of automatic storage duration](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2723r0.html) proposes to zero-initialize those objects.
 That proposal estimates the bug-squashing impact this would have on the software industry.

-The `[default_value_initialization]` feature implements this propsal, but scoped according to the feature pragma.
+The `[default_value_initialization]` feature implements this propsal, but scoped according to the feature directive.
 I am calling it _value-initialization_ rather than _zero-initialization_, because not all builtin types are cleared to 0 for their default state.
 Namely, pointers-to-data-members should be set to -1!
 I think this was a bad ABI choice, but it's one we have to deal with.
 The C++ Standard is pretty unclear what [_zero-initialization_](http://eel.is/c++draft/dcl.init#general-6) really means, but a generous reading of it could include setting the bits of builtin types rather than clearing them.
 (In practice, "zero-initialization" does set pointers-to-data-members to -1.)

 [**default_value_initialization.cxx**](default_value_initialization.cxx) - [(Compiler Explorer)](https://godbolt.org/z/eabfj8dao)
 ```cpp